Abstract

 3.5 Speed and cost

 Managed latency p50 (p95 where notable), seconds: Scout 0.8 · GLM-4.7 1.3 · Kimi 1.4 · DeepSeek 1.8 · GLM-5 2.4 (p95 24.7, thinking tail) · Qwen3-VL 2.9 · Sonnet 3.5 · Opus-direct 2.8 vs Opus-Bedrock 4.7 (p95 ~11.6).
-Self-hosted peak throughput, tok/s: Scout 3,927 · Qwen3-VL 3,838 · GLM-4.7 3,120 · Kimi 2,295 · DeepSeek 1,403 · GLM-5.2 1,357 (small dev-tier Qwen2.5-VL 7B: 2,375 on one L40S).
+Self-hosted peak throughput, tok/s: Scout 3,927 · Qwen3-VL 3,838 · GLM-4.7 3,120 · Ornith 2,710 · Kimi 2,295 · Nemotron 2,006 · DeepSeek 1,403 · GLM-5.2 1,357 · DeepSeek-V4-Pro 516 (small dev-tier Qwen2.5-VL 7B: 2,375 on one L40S).

 Cost.
 Frontier output tokens run 8–38× the OSS-on-Bedrock models: Opus $25/M, Sonnet $15/M vs $0.66–$3.20/M. Self-hosting the same open weights at peak utilization beats Bedrock for most of the lineup (GLM-4.7 $1.27 vs $2.20, Qwen3-VL $1.30 vs $2.66, Kimi $2.18 vs $3.00) but loses for DeepSeek-V3.2 ($3.56 self vs $1.85 Bedrock) and Llama-4-Scout ($1.01 self vs $0.66 Bedrock, dirt-cheap managed).
-The small dev-tier model serves a million tokens for about $0.22; against a typical small-model API near $0.30/M, self-hosting it pays off above roughly 150 million tokens a day, and below that the API is cheaper.
-Spot basis: 8×H100 (p5.48xlarge) $14.22/hr; 8×H200 (p5e.48xlarge) ~$18/hr, shortage-elevated on the run date — at the typical ~$14 the H200 self-host rows fall about a fifth.
+Ornith-1.0-397B, self-hosted only, comes to $1.99/M: a reasoning model, but cheaper than the other two reasoning models (DeepSeek $3.56, GLM-5.2 $3.69) because its 2,710 tok/s throughput is about double theirs.
+Nemotron-3-Ultra-550B, also self-hosted only, comes to $1.96/M on 8×H100, though that runs its NVFP4 weights through a Marlin software fallback (no FP4 acceleration on Hopper), so a Blackwell box would beat it.
+DeepSeek-V4-Pro is the outlier at the top: the largest model in the set (1.6T), it serves only 516 tok/s and costs $11.71/M, about three times the next model, for three compounding reasons: its size, a reasoning model's long output chains, and the same Marlin-FP4-on-Hopper software path Nemotron uses.
+At more typical H200 spot it comes down to about $9.70/M but stays the costliest serve, and a Blackwell box built for its FP4 format would bring it well below that.
+You choose it for quality and pay for it in serving cost.
+The small dev-tier model serves a million tokens for about $0.22; against a typical small-model API near $0.30/M, self-hosting it pays off above about 150 million tokens a day, and below that the API is cheaper.
+Spot basis: 8×H100 (p5.48xlarge) $14.22/hr; 8×H200 (p5e.48xlarge) ~$18/hr, shortage-elevated on the run date.
+At the typical ~$14, the H200 self-host rows fall about a fifth.

 3.6 Calibration check (A vs B)